 You can choose to set up a private pension as well as a workplace pension.
-One of the reasons for doing this is if you want to combine old pensions (including workplace pensions from previous employers), into a single new plan.
-PensionBee can help you do this and your employer can pay directly into your PensionBee plan.
+One of the reasons for doing this is if you want to combine old pensions (including those from previous employers), into a single new plan.
+PensionBee can help you do this, and your employer can pay directly into your PensionBee plan.

 Defined benefit pensions

 If you’ve got a defined benefit pension, the amount you receive on retirement is usually based on the number of years you’ve been a member of the scheme and your salary (either your salary at retirement or an average of your salary during your years working).
 You need to seek advice from an independent financial advisor (IFA) if you’re thinking about moving a defined benefit pension worth over £30,000.

 Employers now have to automatically enrol most of their employees into a workplace pension scheme, and employers are also obliged to make a certain level of contributions.
 These will generally be defined contribution plans.

 If you earn more than £10,000 a year and you’re aged between 22 and State Pension age, you will probably be automatically enrolled into your workplace pension scheme.
 If you want to opt out of the pension plan, you will need to tell your employer.